 - v.
 The Group classifies customers' accounts receivable in accordance with credit rating of customers.
 The Group applies the simplified approach using provision matrix to estimate expected credit loss. - vi.
 The Group used the forecastability to adjust historical and timely information to assess the default possibility of accounts receivable.
-On December 31, 2023 and
+On December 31, 2024 and 2023, the provision matrix is as follows: